Winter photo workshops

 Carved by retreating glaciers, these lagoons offer tough composition challenges.
 They are highly rewarding if you catch the light, colours and reflections successfully.

 The Aurora Borealis is an amazing light show that is on many people’s Bucket list.

 The northern lights depend on both earth weather and space weather to ensure a good view.
 They are always occurring, but at different strengths according to the sun’s cycle.
 They can be predicted with relative accuracy if a sun spot (solar storm) is observed.
 There are several other scientific instruments which can measure the incidence of solar activity and magnetic storms around the earth.
-Aurora photo workshops in the evenings if conditions are good.
+We go out for northern lights photography in the evenings if conditions are good.

 They are often clearly visible from Iceland if the conditions are right!
 All workshops take place around the new moon to further increase our chances.

 Photo workshop Booking

 This is the place to book your photo workshop place.
 Prepare to check a few items on your bucket list.
 Use the booking calendar to the right or the contact form below if you have any questions.